benjsmyth/algorithms/sorting/README.md

 A collection of common sorting algorithms.

 ## Common array methods
 Many sorting algorithms share common methods in order to inspect or manipulate an array.
-These methods are stored here and referenced in the appropriate subdirectories.
+These methods are stored here and referenced in the appropriate subdirectories of this repository.

 ---
 ### `length`
 Counts the number of elements in an array.
 ```
-ALGORITHM length(array):
+ALGORITHM length(A):
-    RETURN size(array) / size(array[0])
+    RETURN size(A) / size(A[0])
 END ALGORITHM
 ```
 Here, `size` is assumed to be an intrinsic method.
 In C, this corresponds to the `sizeof` operator; in higher-level programming languages, such as Java or Python, the size of an array is already an accessible property.